 There are three separate courses at Cheltenham, the old course and the new course that run alongside each other, and a cross-country course in the middle.
 Both left-handed, the cross-country course goes round in a figure of eight shape, whilst the two National Hunt courses are oval shaped.

-One of the oldest racecourses in the UK, Doncaster has hosted National Hunt racing on the site since the 16th century.
-One of the world’s oldest races is run at Doncaster every year: The Doncaster Cup.
-First run in 1766, it is the oldest surviving horse race in the world.
+Doncaster is one of the oldest racecourses in the UK and has hosted National Hunt racing on the site since the 16th century.
+Every year the course hosts The Doncaster Cup which was first was run in 1766 and now remains the oldest surviving horse race in the world.
 The racecourse also hosts the annual ‘Tattoo Festival’ every October.

 The Flat circuit is a left-handed track of almost two miles, with a run-in of five furlongs.
 The course is best suited to a long-striding horse and a powerful galloper.
 The jumps course, a mainly flat track, has 11 fences to a circuit and a 240-yard run-in.

 Based in the Surrey Downs, Epsom is shaped like an elongated horseshoe and situated on the largest remaining public space south of London.
-The public area allows people to watch the Derby for free — a race that used to be the most attended sporting event of the year.
+The grounds allows visitors to watch the Derby for free — a race that used to be the most attended sporting event of the year.
 Epsom also houses the third largest racehorse training facility in the country.

 The track rises 150 feet in the first half mile then levelling out before a downhill stretch round Tattenham Corner.
 The straight five-furlong course is one of the fastest in the world.

-There are 20 days of action each every year at the Sussex Downs course, the most prestigious being the five-day Glorious Goodwood Festival — undoubtedly one of the highlights of the flat racing calendar.
-Goodwood features two of the UK’s 31 Group One flat races: The Sussex Stakes and The Nassau Stakes.
+There are 20 days of action each every year at the Sussex Downs course.
+The most prestigious event is the five-day Glorious Goodwood Festival — one of the major highlights of the flat racing calendar.
+Goodwood also features two of the UK’s 31 Group One flat races: The Sussex Stakes and The Nassau Stakes.